PokemonAutomation/ComputerControl/Wiki/Developer/ReportBug.md

 ## General Information

+Report the automation program version (like v0.24.8) and the name of the program that has bug.
+Report when you started the program and when the bug happened.
-Report the automation program version (like v0.24.8), your OS platform (like Win11) and your machine specs (what CPU, how many cores, memory and so on).
+Report your OS platform (like Win11) and your machine specs (what CPU, how many cores, memory and so on).
+Report your capture card model (like Mirabox USB3.0 HDMI Video Capture Card).

 ## Program Logs